soumelis-lab/ICELLNET/Vignette.md

 ![](pictures/ICELLNET_Figure2_V10.png)

-## How is the intercellular communication score computed?
+## How is the intercellular communication score computed? <a name="How-is-the-intercellular-communication-score-computed?"></a>

 The quantification of intercellular communication consist of scoring the intensity of each ligand/receptor interaction between two cell types with known expression profiles.
 No filtering threshold is applied on the L/R expression.
 If the communication molecule (ligand or receptor or both) is not expressed by a cell, the score will be zero.
 By default, all interactions of the database are considered to compute the score.
 It is also possible to reduce the number of interactions by manually selecting specific families of molecules in the database or considering DEG to compute the score, depending on the biological question.
 Whenever needed, we take into account multiple ligand units, or receptor chains, using logical rules.